data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/drive.md

       different Google drives.
 Note that this isn't enabled by default because it isn't easy to tell if it will work between any two configurations.

+   --drive-starred-only
+      Only show files that are starred.

+   --drive-upload-cutoff
+      Cutoff for switching to chunked upload.

    --drive-resource-key
       Resource key for accessing a link-shared file.